CMSC226F18/assignment-2-shell/README.md

 so that it compiles and runs correctly on your Raspberry Pi.
 Beware: a program that works on a Mac may not work on Raspbian!

+The shell program you will write runs in an infinite loop, taking a user command line, parsing it, looking for the command in the directories specified by the environment's PATH variable, and then spawning a child process to run the command.
+Your first job will be to parse the path and place it into an array of strings.
+You will finish the main procedure that forks processes and then go on to add additional capabilities I specify below.

 Solutions will not receive full credit if they fail to compile, crash, are incomplete, or have memory leaks.
 All functions and any significant algorithms must be fully explained by comments.